 The visitor center offers a great small museum of artifacts that really have you imagining what it was like on that day.
 You can walk out to the site of the golden spike where two replica steam locomotives give you a feel for the history there.
 We didn’t get to see it, but they have live reenactments of this event.

 Note: The original golden spike is on display at Stanford University.

-— detours around culverts and old railway exist, be alert and aware of speed
+- Detours around culverts and old railways exist, be alert and aware of the speed.

 After leaving the spiral jetty we were off to see Nancy Holt’s Sun Tunnels.
 These are four concrete tubes laid in an open X configuration.
 Each tunnel is 9 feet in diameter and 18 feet long and is actually an astrological gazing station.
 The pierced holes depict constellations and the sun’s horizon is centered through the tunnels during the summer and winter solstices.
 This has been on my list to see since I learned of these pieces of artwork.
 I love the simplicity and complication woven together in the Sun Tunnels.

 By this time it was getting dark and we were running VERY LOW on gas!
 Consequently, we had two choices: 1.
 Continue on the railway road, which was fewer miles, but if we did run out of gas we’d likely be stuck until someone found us and who knows when someone might be passing through.
 While on the railway, we’d only seen about 4 cars the entire day.
 2. Drive more miles, but hit the main road in hopes that someone could help us and/or that there might be a gas station google maps wasn’t picking up.
 I made the final decision for option 2.
 I did not like the idea of being stuck out so far and not knowing when someone would be able to help us.